matthewgoodbar/friend.ly/README.md

 [![friend ly-logo](https://user-images.githubusercontent.com/46214277/213944861-26d84a04-5535-4541-a8ca-cfca00ba760e.png)](https://friend-ly.onrender.com/)  <br/>

 [Friend.ly](https://friend-ly.onrender.com/) is a social media website for meeting new people based on user location and interests.
-A group project built with MongoDB, Express.js, Node.js, React.js (MERN) stack.
+It is a group project built with MongoDB, Express.js, Node.js, React.js (MERN) stack.

 <br />